 - Clumsiness: Brain stem tumors may lead to a loss of balance or clumsy movements.

-- Visual problems: A tumor in a brain area that controls eyesight may affect your vision.
+- Visual problems: A tumor in your brain area that controls eyesight may affect your vision.
 Blurred, double or even loss of vision can be signs of a brain tumor.

 - Limb weakness: Losing strength or weakness in an arm or leg may be a brain tumor symptom.